rafflenno7/2026_Year9_GameDev_Capstone/README.md

 13/5
-finished working on the and map where charachter is goin to be standing on starting to work on background
+finished working on the and map where charachter is goin to be standing on starting to work on background i used [insert link] for the background

 12/5/2026
-finsished working on charachter animations and started working on maop
+finsished working on charachter animations and started working on map i used [insert link] for the charachter and animations

-11/5/2026
+1/5/2026
 Started working on my game and changed a bit of what the ends going to look like and charchter animations

 5/5/2026